andrewgarrison/atgarrison.com/site/content/blog/posts/five-dollar-strategy.md

   stocks in companies like Amazon and Tesla.
 feature_image: /img/five-dollar-investing.jpg
 ---
-Gone are the days where it seemed nearly impossible to get your hands in the stock market and start investing.
-Whether it was the daunting task of finding a financial advisor or being too uneducated to choose stocks on your own, the process just felt like too much work.
+Gone are the days where it seemed nearly impossible for an average individual to get their hands in the stock market and start investing.
+Whether it was the daunting task of finding a financial adviser or being too uneducated to choose stocks on their own, the process just felt like too much work for most people.

-Luckily, technology has made it increasingly simple to start investing on your own without having to seek out help from a financial expert.
-Specifically, the innovative investment investment app, <a href="//www.acorns.com/">Acorns</a>, has come to save the day.
+Luckily, technology has made it increasingly simple for people to start investing on their own without having to seek out help from a financial expert.
+The innovative investment investment app, <a href="//www.acorns.com/">Acorns</a>, has become a leader in creating a highly usable and enriching experience with the stock market.
 Along with their easy and intuitive platform, they provide users with personalized investment portfolios built with the help of Nobel Prize-winning economist, Dr. Harry Markowitz.
-This means you don't have to choose a single stock or bond to invest in -- the pros do it for you.
+This means someone without adequate knowledge in the stock market does not have to choose a single stock or bond to invest in themselves -- the pros have already done it for them.

 ### Pricing